Soil Moisture Active Passive: Program description

 SMAP is a directed mission of the National Aeronautics and Space Administration.
 The SMAP project is managed for NASA by the Jet Propulsion Laboratory, with participation by the Goddard Space Flight Center.
 SMAP builds on the heritage and risk reduction activities of NASA's cancelled ESSP Hydros Mission.

 Science and applications

 SMAP observations are used to characterize hydrologic and ecosystem processes including land-atmosphere exchanges of water, energy, and carbon.
 Among the users of SMAP data are hydrologists, weather forecasters, climate scientists and agricultural and water resource managers.
 Additional users include fire hazard and flood disaster managers, disease control and prevention managers, emergency planners and policy makers.
 SMAP soil moisture and freeze-thaw information directly benefit several societal applications areas, including:

 Weather and climate forecasting

 Initialization of numerical weather prediction models and seasonal climate models with accurate soil moisture information extend forecast lead times and enhance prediction skill.

 Drought

 SMAP soil moisture information improves the monitoring and forecasting of drought conditions, enabling new capabilities for mitigating drought impacts.

 Floods and landslides

 Hydrologic forecast systems calibrated and initialized with high-resolution soil moisture fields lead to improved flood forecasts and provide essential information on the potential for landslides.

-Agricultural productivity

-Soil moisture observations from SMAP lead to improvements in crop yield forecasts and enhance the capabilities of crop water stress decision support systems for agricultural productivity.